yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 No time beats Friday nights!
 The feeling of starting a weekend is simply great, especially cuz I've been hella busy at work.
 After a good 15 minutes of selecting a movie, missus and I decided to watch [Jungle Cruise](https://www.imdb.com/title/tt0870154/) at our home theatre, courtesy of Disney+.
 The movie was OK I guess, well perhaps a bit more than OK since Emily Blunt was starring.
 But if I were to be snarky about it, I don't think it needed 2 hours to tell this seemingly extended Disneyland commercial[^fn1].
 Just since when directors suddenly couldn't tell a good story within the good, old fashioned 90 minutes frame?
 I get that with the inflation and all, producers may want the viewers to get the money's worth.
 But IMO, quality matters more than quantity here.

-I'm sure the original film rolls added up to way more than 120 minutes' worth, so with a little further editing of the no-so-important scenes, we could get roughly the same watching experience in 90mins, without losing much of the storyline (imagine the time it'd save for humanity.
+I'm sure the original film rolls added up to way more than 120 minutes' worth, so with a little further editing of the no-so-important scenes, we could get roughly the same watching experience in 90mins, without losing much of the storyline (imagine the accumulated time it'd save for humanity.
 Ahem, Disney, take a moment!).
 That editing process, would be somewhat resonating with what I wanted to ramble today: **P**rincipal **C**omponent **A**nalysis(PCA), an algorithm that's widely used in AI and statistics.

 ## The Problem

 So what is PCA?
+Why would we need it?

-Before answering that question, let's recap what features are.
+Before answering these, let's recap what features are.
 As mentioned in the previous Iris flower example, a trait such as sepal length, is called a feature or attribute.
 In the original dataset in KNN [post]({%post_url 2022-03-26-ai-notes-knn%}), we were tracking 4 features, namely sepal length, sepal width, petal length and petal width.
 If we say each feature is a dimension, then this Iris dataset is a 4-dimensional one.

-But that's a lot of data to compute when you have many entries, what if we can distill out a concentrated smaller datasets, without losing too much characteristics/representation of the data?
+But that's a lot of data to compute when you have many entries, what if we can distill out a smaller datasets, without losing too much characteristics/representation of the data?
 Or as what Bezos might better put, how do we accomplish ~~more~~ roughly-the-same with less (#frugality)?

-The most naive way to do it, is simply dropping one of the dimensions entirely, say we don't care about petal width for the flowers, then this Iris dataset would have been reduced to a 3-dimensional one.
+The most naive way to do it, is simply dropping one of the dimensions entirely, say we decide not to care about petal width for the flowers, then this Iris dataset would have been reduced to a 3-dimensional one.
 But, we'd lose track of that trait entirely and this is a pure loss that'll impact hugely on the classifier accuracy.
 Can we do better?

 Here comes PCA for the rescue: